sazid/sazid.github.io/_posts/2020-08-30-load-balancing-with-nginx.md

 - No HTTPS support.
 - Ran as the `root` user.
 THIS MUST NEVER BE DONE UNLESS YOU KNOW WHAT YOU"RE GETTING INTO.
-- Served static assets by the Django application itself.
+- Served static assets by the Django application itself, which is without doubt slower than having the assets serve via some dedicated reverse proxy.

 Enough of the old stuffs!
 In our case, `nginx` just routed all the requests to the wsgi server running on port 8000.
 We do not use